Jay-Z slams Trump's 'shithole' comment as 'hurtful'

 Jay-Z was a frequent visitor at the Obama White House but told Van Jones that he doesn't think he'll get invited while Trump is in office.

-Jones joked that Trump may surprise him, making a play to be the first "hip-hop president" because he "likes getting into beefs with people," likes bling and has a plane.
+Jones joked that Trump may surprise him, making a play to be the first "hip-hop president" because he would "get in beefs with people," likes bling and has a plane.

-"But he doesn't have the struggle," Jay-Z responded.
+"Yeah, well, he doesn't have the struggle," Jay-Z responded.